cheater/pmset-session/README.md

 You can use `pmset-session -c` from the command line to clean up PID files in case e.g. your computer ever crashes or loses power.
 Note that this will not include PID files where the process ID is now being used by some other, unrelated process.
-You'll have to delete those manually.
+You can use `pmset-session -o $$` to remove all PID files and start a session only for your current shell.

 # Known bugs